-We have chosen to partner with Swedish Space Corporation and fly in Sweden because of their availability for summer 2021, promising flight trajectories, and significant experience launching scientific balloons.
+We chose to partner with Swedish Space Corporation and fly in Sweden because of their availability for summer 2021, promising flight trajectories, and significant experience launching scientific balloons.
 We also looked at several US balloon operators, but because of COVID-19 and other logistical and scheduling challenges, there were no US based options that could provide a 2021 early-summer launch with a landing on land, and that had already secured launch equipment.
 (Landing on land is important because we need to recover and reuse our platform equipment.
 And launch equipment, such as a crane or bucket loader and balloon spool, is needed to safely get the payload off the ground.
 Indeed, US based Raven Aerostar had to cancel our prior agreement many months ago because they could no longer obtain launch services, as we noted on our website at the time.)

 We also needed to make sure we identified a partner who could successfully manage the needs of the SCoPEx balloon, as flight safety is of utmost importance to us.
 The experimental design for future SCoPEx science flights requires a balloon that will fly a 600 kg payload near an altitude of 20 km.
 This is a lower altitude than many other stratospheric balloon missions, and launch equipment for this weight class and balloon size is not readily available.
 We also required that the launch site have relatively low winds, the ability to fly a 4-6 hour flight, and the capability to land on land, as noted above.
 Swedish Space Corporation performed a trajectory analysis based on wind data from 2018 and 2019 and showed favorable trajectories with suitable landings for the entire summer season (April 15-September 15).
 For example, these projected landings are in extremely low population areas, which is important from a flight safety perspective.